blvdmitry/react-awesome-scroll/README.md

-# react-custom-scroll [WIP]
+# react-awesome-scroll

-Custom scrollbar and scroll area components with native mechanics.
+An easy to implement and customize React scrollbar component with OS native scroll behavior.